Kitasan Black: 2016: four-year-old season

-In 2016 the veteran Yutaka Take took over as Kitasan Black's regular jockey.
+In 2016, the veteran Yutaka Take took over as Kitasan Black's regular jockey.
 The colt began his four-year-old campaign in a strong renewal of the Grade II Osaka Hai over 2000 metres at Hanshin Racecourse on 3 April.
 He led from the start and looked likely to win before being caught in the final strides and beaten a neck into second place by Ambitious (who was carrying 2 kg less) with the next four places being filled by Shonan Pandora, Lovely Day, Isla Bonita (2014 Satsuki Sho) and Nuovo Record (Yushun Himba).

-On 1 May Kitasan Black moved back up in distance for the spring edition of the Grade I Tenno Sho over 3200 metres at Kyoto and started second favourite behind Gold Actor.
+On May 1st, Kitasan Black moved back up in distance for the spring edition of the Grade I Tenno Sho over 3200 metres at Kyoto and started second favourite behind Gold Actor.
 The other sixteen runners included Cheval Grand (Hanshin Daishoten), Fame Game (runner-up in the 2015 race), Albert (Stayers Stakes), Sounds of Earth and Toho Jackal (2014 Kikuka Sho).
 Kitasan Black disputed the lead from the start and held on to win by a nose from the 98/1 outsider Curren Mirotic after a "nail-biting duel" over the last 150 metres.
 Take, who was winning the race for the seventh time said "I was intending to settle him in a good position after the start.
 He ran an ideal race, he responded beautifully.
 He's not the type with an enormous burst of speed, so we made an early bid.
 It was so close but I’m glad he never gave up and stretched the way he did".
-On his next start the colt was then one of seventeen horses invited to contest the Grade I Takarazuka Kinen over 2200 metres at Hanshin on 26 June.
-In another close finish he took third place, beaten a neck and a nose by Marialite and the odds-on favourite Duramente after leading until the final strides.
+On his next start, the colt was one of seventeen horses invited to contest the Grade I Takarazuka Kinen over 2200 metres at Hanshin on 26 June.
+In another close finish, he took third place, beaten a neck and a nose by Marialite and the odds-on favourite Duramente after leading until the final strides.